stjude/RNAIndel/README.md

 ### Filter false positives
 RNAIndel supports [custom filtering](./docs/filtering) to refine the predicted results.

+## Contact
+* kohei.hagiwaraATstjude.org
+Please let me know what your experience with RNAIndel was like (even bad comments are welcome)!

 ## Limitations
 1. RNAIndel does not perform well for samples with microsatellite instability such as colon adenocarcinoma hypermutated subtype.